-Two things happen here - you practice your schematics building skills, and you stuff the active memory of your brain with the so important load sensing principles.
+Two things happen here - you practice your schematic-building skills, and you stuff the active memory of your brain with the so-important load-sensing principles.
 Creating something and watching someone create something are completely different things!
 Drawing schematics is a very productive way to learn hydraulics because it allows you to memorize new concepts faster and better.